MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/installing-serial-ports-and-com-ports.md

 ---
-title: Installing Serial Ports and COM Ports
+title: Programming Installation of Serial Ports and COM Ports
-description: Installing Serial Ports and COM Ports
+description: Programming Installation of Serial Ports and COM Ports
 keywords:
 - serial ports WDK
 - COM ports WDK serial devices
-- Serial driver WDK , COM ports ms.date: 04/20/2017
+- Serial driver WDK , COM ports ms.date: 03/17/2022
 ---

-# Installing Serial Ports and COM Ports
+# Programming Installation of Serial Ports and COM Ports

+> [!NOTE]
+> This topic describes programming traditional COM ports.
+For information on USB attached serial ports, see [USB serial driver (Usbser.sys)](/windows-hardware/drivers/usbcon/usb-driver-installation-based-on-compatible-ids).

 For most devices, the Ports [device setup class](../install/overview-of-device-setup-classes.md) and the Serial function driver provide the functionality required to operate serial ports and COM ports.
 To install serial ports and COM ports using these system-supplied components, do the following: